-Note: Some AutoShapes have special features, indicated by yellow triangles that are displayed when the AutoShape is selected.
-Drag one of these triangles to change the shape.
-For example, stars have triangles that let you change the size of their tines.
+Note: With some types of AutoShapes, yellow handles appear on the object when it is selected.
+If you drag on one of these handles, a parameter controlling the shape of the object is changed.
+For example, stars have handles that let you change the size of their tines.

 Hint: You can even add text to AutoShapes.
 It will be displayed inside the shape - just like in a text frame.
-To learn more about this feature, refer to the "Adding text to AutoShapes" section, page 148.
+To learn more about this feature, refer to the "Adding text to AutoShapes" section, page 170.